deep-ink-ventures/pallet_hookpoints/README.md

 ));
 ```

-The id can be found as label in the `contract.json`, when using hookpoint-cli (highly recommended) it's just `ChoosenName:choosen_hookpoint_name`.
+The id can be found as label in the `contract.json`, when using hookpoints-cli (highly recommended) it's just `ChoosenName:choosen_hookpoint_name`.

 ## Testing
 Here's how a typical test might look like: